gem/global_embodied_carbon_model/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 If your intended use falls outside the scope of this license, please contact us at license@globalquakemodel.org to explore possible arrangements.
-Note: Any use that deviates from these terms constitutes a license violation.
-For commercial use, a tailored license agreement must be established, please contact us at product@globalquakemodel.org.
+Note: For commercial use, a tailored license agreement must be established, please contact us at product@globalquakemodel.org.

 # ⚠️ Disclaimer